raycast/extensions/extensions/beancount-mate/README.md

 With Beancount Meta, you can:

-1. Quick generate transcation record. (use costflow syntax)
+1. Quick generate transaction record. (use costflow syntax)
 2. Save record to your beancount journal file.

 To get started, you need to create a costflow config file firstly.